 Use the ArcGIS Pro tool, create a mobile scene package to set an expiration date/time, an expiration message, and data access options.
 Setting expiration requires an ArcGIS Pro Publisher extension license.

-As an ArcGIS Runtime developer, there are three possible outcomes when you try to load a mobile scene package:
+There are three possible outcomes when you try to load a mobile scene package:

 - You have full access to the mobile scene package and their scenes.
 This situation occurs if the package has been created without any expiration properties or if it has not expired.